Wouldn’t it be great if after adding new content to your WordPress site, the following happened … just from your page

-WordPress is not only great for SEO out of the box, but there are excellent SEO plugins you can use that can easily help to fine tuned its SEO aspect.
+WordPress is not only great for SEO out of the box, but its SEO aspect can be easily enhanced with excellent SEO plugins.

 Permalinks can be used to turn links on your site into memorable and more “search engine friendly” URLs.
-Permalinks also improve the usability, aesthetics, and forward-compatibility of your links.
+Permalinks can also improve the aesthetics, usability, and forward-compatibility of your links.

 Now … let’s see the reason why it’s best to configure your permalinks in WordPress.